FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 Of course, as implied above, rather than running a script, you could create the lambda using the administration user interface and then associate it with your application.
 I think that running it from a script shows the power of the FusionAuth API--everything you can do in the admin interface you can do via the API.

-## Looking at custom claims in the web app
+## Viewing custom claims

-Now if you go to `http://localhost:5000`, and sign out and sign in, you should see a screen something like this:
+Now if you head to `http://localhost:5000`, you should see something like this:

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-favcolor-highlighted.png" alt="The secure page after a the lambda makes the favoriteColor claim available." class="img-fluid" figure=false %}

-In a real world application you might display the user's favorite color.
-You could also display or hide information or functionality based on the user's role.
+Of course, this isn't much use.
+In a real world application you might display the user's favorite color or customize their display.
+Roles could determine hidden or displayed functionality.

 ## Conclusion